guillem-riera/learning_rust/03_owning_and_borrowing.md

     example value appended

+### Borrowing: trying to mutate a string by its pointer

 ```Rust
 // Spoiler: This code forgets to return the mutated String back and it won't work as expected